Writing Tests

 $ php RectangleTest.php Failed: 200.0 should be 123 in RectangleTest.php(5) Assert::same(123, $rect->getArea()); FAILURE

-When writing tests, it is good to catch all extreme situations.
-For example, if the input is zero, a negative number, in other cases an empty string, null, etc. In fact, it forces you to think and decide how the code should behave in such situations.
-The tests then fix the behavior.
+When writing tests, it's good practice to cover all edge cases.
+For example, inputs like zero, negative numbers, or in other scenarios, empty strings, null, etc. This actually forces you to think and decide how the code should behave in such situations.
+Tests then solidify this behavior.

 In our case, a negative value should throw an exception, which we verify with Assert::exception():